mwilczek-net/blog.mwilczek.net/_posts/2021-11-28-akw-split-input-by.md

   "https://linux.die.net/man/1/awk":
 ---

-`awk` is designed to process text for raports.
+`awk` is designed to process text for reports.
 Let's think about different methods of splitting text.

 ## Default behaviour